gben5692/ScpExiledTemplate/README.md

 # SCPSLExiledPlugin

 > [!Important]
-> You **must Know the basics of C#** before using this template or you can try!
+> You **must know the basics of C#** before using this template — but you can try!

-Also If you ever get stuck somewhere **Talk To YourSelf it Can Help**
+Also, if you ever get stuck somewhere, **talk to yourself and try to explain what the code is doing — it can help!**

-This is a beginner friendly template for creating scp sl exiled plugins
+This is a beginner-friendly template for creating SCP:SL EXILED plugins.

 > [!Caution]
 > :shipit: